SwissTPH/commcare-cases-dhis2-events/README.md

 [![Build Status](https://travis-ci.org/SwissTPH/commcare-cases-dhis2-events.svg?branch=master)](https://travis-ci.org/SwissTPH/commcare-cases-dhis2-events)

-Extract cases from [CommCare](https://www.commcarehq.org/home/) hourly and post them as anonymous events to [DHIS 2](https://www.dhis2.org).
+Simple ETL tool to extract cases from [CommCare](https://www.commcarehq.org/home/) hourly and post them as anonymous events to [DHIS 2](https://www.dhis2.org).
 Store import failures as JSON files and report errors via mail.

 ## Installation

 It is recommended to use Python 3 or Python>=2.7.9 due to various [SSL support warnings of urllib3](https://urllib3.readthedocs.io/en/latest/advanced-usage.html#ssl-warnings).
 Both Python versions are supported though.
+This tool can be installed on the same instance as where DHIS2 runs.

+Create a new user with sudo rights (similar to DHIS2 installation instructions, you can also skip this and install it for `dhis` user):

+- `sudo useradd -d /home/ccde -m ccde -s /bin/bash`

+Then make the user able to perform operations temporarily as root user by invoking:

+- `sudo usermod -G sudo ccde`

+Set the account password and disable remote login for this user:

+- `passwd ccde`
+- `sudo passwd -l ccde`

+Change to this user:

+- `sudo su - ccde`

 Install python3 and pip (if not already), virtualenv and dependencies:

 - `sudo apt-get install python3-pip`
-- `virtualenv env`
 - `virtualenv -p python3 env`
 - `source env/bin/activate`
 - `git clone https://github.com/SwissTPH/commcare-cases-dhis2-events`